-Once named Romans vs Aliens, I started this in 2013 and this year I will finally unleash it on the world.
+Once named Romans vs Aliens, I started this in 2013 and on 5th October this year I will finally unleash it on the world.
 Seven years in the making, this is all you need to know about my upcoming psychological science fiction horror set during the 1st century Roman Empire.

 What is it About?

 It’s the AD70s, The tumultuous Year of the Four Emperors is over; Rome has entered a time of stability under Vespasian and a new dynasty begins.
-Having just commissioned the building of The Flavian Ampthitheatre, the new Emperor is keen to consolidate his power and stabilise Rome against enemies on the inside and outside.
+Having just commissioned the building of The Flavian Ampthitheatre (known today as The Colosseum), the new Emperor is keen to consolidate his power and stabilise Rome against enemies on the inside and outside.

 Yet deep in the forests of Germania, beyond the borders of the Empire, an unknown threat stirs.
-Without leaving a trace of its presence, it attacked two forts, leaving destruction and no survivors.
+Without leaving a trace of its presence, it attacked two forts, leaving destruction and no survivors in its wake.